bsrahmat/bsrahmat/README.md

 ### Hi fellow researchers.
-InsyaAllah, the I-OT.Net and IO-T.Net teams and I are ready to share knowledge, especially about Artificial Intelligence (AI) and Internet of Things (IoT) programming.
+InsyaAllah, we are ready to share knowledge, especially about Artificial Intelligence (AI) and Internet of Things (IoT) programming.
 Hopefully, it can be helpful for the welfare of the world.
 Thank You. 👋

 <p align="center">
   <img src="https://github.com/bsrahmat/bsrahmat/blob/main/latar1.jpg" alt="" class="img-responsive" width="990">